ChidiebereAgunanne/RecipeProject/README.md

 ### Interesting Aggregates

 In this section, I explored the relationship between cooking time (in minutes) and the number of non-missing ratings (NaN values excluded) received per recipe.
 To do this, I created a pivot table using the `'minutes'` column as the index and `'num_ratings'` as the values.
 After grouping the data, I applied aggregation functions including mean, median, min, max, and count to summarize the distribution of ratings across different preparation times.
+The first few rows of the resulting table is shown below.

 |   minutes |   ('mean', 'num_ratings') |   ('median', 'num_ratings') |   ('min', 'num_ratings') |   ('max', 'num_ratings') |   ('count', 'num_ratings') |
 |----------:|--------------------------:|----------------------------:|-------------------------:|-------------------------:|---------------------------:|